-The Wilderness Reserve is pleased to offer freshly designed sporting clay and skeet shooting ranges.
-Our ranges are designed with layout and target sequences to replicate hunting scenarios and assisted with the safety protocols and signage for each course.
+The Wilderness Reserve is pleased to offer freshly designed Wisconsin sporting clays and skeet shooting ranges.
+We design our ranges with layout and target sequences to replicate hunting scenarios, assisting with the safety protocols and signage for each course.
 The Wilderness also provides a trapshooting range.

 These shooting ranges provide a fun activity for big game hunters and corporate retreats attendees and are available for reservation by local residents as well.
 Each course is set to a moderate skill level to accommodate shooters of varying abilities, in the beautiful surroundings of this 5,500 acre historic reserve.

 Prepare for your upland bird hunt or practice your shooting skills at The Wilderness Reserve’s secluded skeet, sporting clay, and trapshooting ranges.
 Skeet shooting, located next to the hunting lodge, is the perfect group activity for your hunting vacation!

 High Quality Shooting Courses in Vilas County Wisconsin

 Sporting Clay Range